Investin-pro/Investin_docs/docs/manager.md

 ## Fees

-Manager are entitled to collect fees over the investments to insure longetivity in relations between them and investors
+Managers are entitled to collect fees over the investments to ensure longevity in the relationship between them and Investors.

 ### Management fee